Eclipixie/fish.png-writeups/writeups/SEBUCSERT.md

 Flag: `pecan{clarity_through_cubes}`

 We were the first team to solve the Sebucsert Cryptosystem challenge, two years after it went live in Pecan+ 2023 as that year’s ASD special, a CTF for high school students in Years 10-12 run by various professionals across the country.
 Notably, the challenge had remained unsolved by the organisers.
+## TL:DR

+The Sebucsert Cryptosystem is an implementation of trifid where each line is encrypted independently and with a period equal to the line's length.

+By analyzing repeated fragments, we extracted relative character bindings (i.e. which characters share X or X & Y coordinates in the cube key).
+These bindings allowed us to perform partial decryptions and gradually reconstruct the full key as we inferred plaintext.

+Once we had the key we decrypted the file and got the flag.

 ## Starting out

 Here is the information we had to start with:

+![“We’ve discovered an encrypted flag and the instructions used to encrypt it.
+We don’t know the key but the encrypted message should be long enough for us to figure it out”
+“Since its release in PECAN+ 2023, no one has solved this challenge - not even the organisers!
+Do you have what it takes to crack the Sebucsert Cryptosystem?
+A mystery prize awaits the first team to solve it” sebucsert.pdf & message.txt attached](../resources/sebucsert/chaldescription.png)
 * We also know that the flag will be formatted as `pecan{flag}`

 ### Excerpts from [message.txt](../resources/sebucsert/message.txt)